alanchrt/passup.js/README.md

 In this example, we've specified two passwords -- "secure" and "mobile-friendly."
 Password names must include only alphanumeric characters, dashes, and underscores.

 Passwords contain a list of the sites that use that password.
 To get started, you'll want to group your sites together with passwords as you already use them, or you'll want to update your web account passwords to match your configuration.
 Basically, just make sure that when you start, your password groups specified here match how you actually have the passwords set so things don't get out of sync.
+It's recommended to include only a single site for each password you truly want to be secure, so you aren't using the same password on two sensitive sites -- in the event that one gets compromised.

 Each site specifies an adapter, which is simply the adapter filename without the `.js` extension (CommonJS specification).
 Additionally, sites contain extra data, usually a `login` attribute and zero or more additional parameters needed for login.